-After an improper payment claim is created, it is sent to Kansas Department for Children and Families Central Collections
+After an improper payment claim is created, it is sent to Kansas Department for Children and Families Central Collections I The Central Collections Unit monitors the recovery of the claim.

 CCPIES is currently working with the DCF Fraud unit on a combined program fraud case and is currently going through the Criminal court process.